-Today’s upcycle design is all about ventilators/fans.
+Today’s upcycle design is all about fans guards, protective cages.
 In May there was a post about the ‘Vintage Fan Lamp‘ by DanCordero.
 A stylish design piece.
 This time it’s a totally different fan that was used to create an upcyle design lamp called ‘Lamp Fan’ by Sep Verboom.
 He’s a Belgian product designer and the person behind ‘Fantasized – design for impact‘.
 This initiative is part of Howest, University College West Flanders.

 “For my graduation project I got the chance to meet up with Hon.
 Ma.
 Nida C. Cabrera, councilor and social environmentalist from Cebu City, Philippines.
 As a well-respected politician responsible for recycling programs she challenged me to create a new recycled product out of local waste.”